 Humans generally don’t ask very good questions and thus the answers from AI are limited.

-Additionally, it’s helpful to provide background information or context if necessary to help the model understand the question better.
+- provide background information or context to help the model understand the question better

 For example, when I asked “How can I care for my dog?”, the answer returned was a collection of general tips on dog grooming:

 When I provided more context to my question and asked “How can I care for my 6 month old cocker spaniel?”, the answer was specific to the Cocker Spaniel dog breed:

 Now let’s suppose you want to find some facts about the crane machine and ask ChatGPT to find this info for you.
 It will likely return facts about the crane bird and not the crane machine:

 If there’s any ambiguity about the topic, you need to explicitly tell the chatbot to share facts about, in this case, the crane machine:

 The more context you provide, the more accurate answers you will get.

 5) Wrong Answers

 The average rate of obtaining correct answers from ChatGPT is low.